|2019 Ethics Olympiad

 Coaches Training Kit- This kit will be provided to schools once you have

 registered.
-Included are the five ethical cases, score sheets, criteria, format
+Included are the eight ethical cases, score sheets, criteria,

 Program for the Day: